thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Layer Security (DTLS) protocols have been foundational for ensuring encryption, integrity, and authenticity in communications.
 However, the constraints of a certain class of IoT devices render conventional, off-the-shelf TLS/DTLS implementations suboptimal for many IoT use cases.
-This document addresses these limitations by specifying profiles of TLS 1.3 and DTLS 1.3, optimized for resource-constrained IoT devices.
+This document addresses these limitations by specifying TLS 1.3 and DTLS 1.3 profiles that are optimized for resource-constrained IoT devices.

 Note that IoT devices vary widely in terms of capabilities.
 While some are highly resource-constrained, others offer performance comparable to regular desktop computers